 Explore event Summaries and Resources for past farmer-focused events (2022-2024) below.
 Have suggestions for future farms, practices or topics to highlight?
 Let OAK know.

-First Five Years of an Organic Market GardenDreamTime Market Gardens, Lexington KY -- June 10, 2025
+First Five Years of an Organic Market GardenDreamTime Market Gardens, Lexington KY -- June 10, 2025, 1 - 4pm ET

 The Organic Association of Kentucky's (OAK) Field Days are on-farm and virtual learning opportunities for farmers, ag professionals and local food system advocates.
 OAK welcomes farmers from all types and scales of farms - large and small scale, organic and conventional, urban and rural.